-2. That the Mayor and the Director of Finance or their authorized representatives may execute the Lease Agreement; and
+2. That the Mayor and the Director of Finance or their authorized representatives may execute the Leases; and

-3. That certified copies of this resolution be transmitted to the Mayor, the Director of Finance, the Director of the Office of Economic Development, and Teach Development LLC.
+3. That certified copies of this Resolution be transmitted to the Mayor, the Director of Finance, the Director of the Office of Economic Development, and to Teach Development, LLC.